 Gone are the days of expensive, on-premise systems.
-Cloud-based software solutions are the way to go – easy to set-up, maintain and accessible from anywhere.
+Cloud-based software solutions are the way to go – easy to set up, maintain and accessible from anywhere.

 Chose integrated technology options.

-In a world where your PMS does not talk to your channel manager or your revenue management system was set up in its own silo, you’d be doing a lot of sitting behind a screen and very less to deliver a great guest experience.
+In a world where your PMS does not talk to your channel manager or your revenue management system was set up in its own silo, you’d be doing a lot of sitting behind a screen and very little to deliver a great guest experience.
 Integration of all your information technology where rates and availability flow seamlessly critical to success.
 It also allows you to build robust guest profiles and a data structure that can help you predict the future and better, and ultimately, serve your guests better.